 - Swelling or stiffness

 - Pain, especially when twisting or rotating your knee

 - Feeling as though your knee is locked in place when you try to move it

 - Feeling of your knee giving way

 Contact your doctor if your knee is painful or swollen, or if you can't move your knee in the usual ways.

-A torn meniscus can lead to knee instability, inability to move your knee normally or persistent knee pain.
+A torn meniscus can lead to a feeling of your knee giving way, inability to move your knee as you usually do or persistent knee pain.
 You might be more likely to develop osteoarthritis in the injured knee.

 - Cardone DA, et al. Meniscal injury of the knee. https://www.uptodate.com/contents/search.
 Accessed Sept.
 11, 2021.

 - Meniscal tears.
 American Academy of Orthopaedic Surgeons. https://orthoinfo.aaos.org/en/diseases--conditions/meniscus-tears/.
 Accessed Sept.
 11, 2021.

 - Mohamadi A, et al. Evolution of knowledge on meniscal biomechanics: A 40-year perspective.
 BMC Musculoskeletal Disorders.
 2021; doi:10.1186/d12891-021-04492-2.